-Can You Go Swimming in the Potholes?
+Can You Go Swimming in the Shelburne Falls Potholes?

 Are the Potholes Worth Visiting Anyway?

+There are more than 50 potholes to see, ranging in size from 6 inches to 39 feet in diameter.
 This is one of the largest known concentrations of potholes and the location of the largest pothole on record, as well.
 There is no charge to observe the potholes from a viewing platform.
 Water levels may vary based on weather conditions and operation of the dam, so you may see tranquil pools or a rushing waterfall.